dobromir-antonov-ase/data-anomalies-detector/README.md

 ## Features

-- AI-powered query generation
+- AI-powered query generation using OpenAI API
-- Speech-to-text query input
+- Speech-to-text query input using OpenAI Whisper API
+- Finance Data Seeding
 - Data anomaly detection
+- Data patterns detection
 - Dealer management
 - Finance submissions tracking
 - Master templates

+## Setting Up OpenAI API Integration

+This application uses OpenAI's GPT-4o for generating database queries and Whisper API for speech-to-text transcription.
+To use these features, you need to:

+1. Get an API key from OpenAI: [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)

+The query builder will use mock data if no API key is provided.